2.12. Provisions, Contingent Liabilities & Contingent Assets

 Segment Assets & Liabilities

-Segment Assets includes all operating assets used by the operating segment and mainly consists of property, plant & equipment, trade receivables, cash and cash equivalents and inventory etc. Segment Liabilities primarily include trade payables and other liabilities.
-Common assets & liabilities which cannot be allocated to specific segments are shown as a part of net unallocable assets/liabilities.
+Segment Assets includes all operating assets used by the operating segment and mainly consists of property, plant & equipment, trade receivables, inventory and cash & cash equivalents etc. Segment Liabilities primarily include trade payables and other liabilities.
+Common assets & liabilities which can not be allocated to specific segments are shown as a part of net unallocable assets/liabilities.

 Note 39: Employee Benefits A Defined Contribution plans